cyfronet-fid/sat4envi/README.md

 In case of changes in `docker-compose.yml` to remove the database volume it is necessary to issue `docker volume rm <volume name>`.
 `docker volume ls` lists volumes.

+#### <a id="backend-running-unit-tests"></a> Running unit tests

+You will need the test db up and running: `docker-compose up db-test`.
+It will be exposed at `localhost:5434`.

+Then, run `mvn test`.

 #### Building and running

 To build run `mvn package` in directory `s4e-backend`.
-This will produce a jar in `s4e-backend/target`, which can be started by running `java -cp <path to jar> pl.cyfronet.s4e.Application`.
+This will produce a jar in `s4e-backend/target`, which can be started by running `java -Dspring.profiles.active=development -jar <path to jar>`.

-Alternatively, the app can be built and run by issuing `mvn spring-boot:run` in directory `s4e-backend`.
+Alternatively, the app can be built and run by issuing `mvn spring-boot:run -Dspring.profiles.active=development` in directory `s4e-backend`.

 Both methods will expose the server under `http://localhost:4201`.

 ### s4e-web